Physics-informed neural networks

 After all that I would describe this as a method to construct a stochastic PDE with the desired covariance structure, which is a hard thing to do.
 OK, all that was very complicated.
 Although, it was a complicated thing to do; Consider the mess this gets us into in the Karhunen Loéve expansion and spectral expansion Anyway, after all this, presuming the neural networks are perfect, we have a good estimate of the distribution of random parameters and random output of a stochastic PDE evaluated over the whole surface from partial discrete measurements.

-How do we estimate the uncertainty introduce by the neural net?
+How do we estimate the uncertainty introduced by the neural net?
 Dropout.

 Further questions: